 If you have wealth, people are inclined to please you so they can benefit from your largesse.
 If you have honor, people are inclined to emulate you so that they can be more like you.

+Although both honor and wealth can be used in fulfilling the will of Hashem, honor is the more desirable quality, because it can only be acquired through admirable behavior.
 Thus, although a person might put effort into gaining and keeping both wealth and honor, if he finds it necessary to choose one or the other, it should be honor rather than wealth.

 אֵשֶׁת חֵן תִּתְמֹךְ כָּבוֹד וְעָרִיצִים יִתְמְכוּ עֹשֶׁר

 (16) The woman of grace upholds honor but autocrats value wealth.